joshuaeckroth/cse230-website/homework/homework-1.markdown

 through 9 as the characters `'2'` through `'9'`.
 Input the values 10, jack,
 queen, king, and ace as the characters `'t'`, `'j'`, `'q'`, `'k'`, and `'a'`.
 (Of course, the user does not type in the single quotes.)
 Be sure to allow upper- as well as lowercase letters as input.
+You can assume the user provides correct input (so you do not have to check for bogus inputs like `'z'` or whatever).

 After reading in the values, the program should convert them from character values to numeric card scores, taking special care for aces.
 The output is